-The Spanish healthcare system is ranked among the best in the world.
+Spanish healthcare system is ranked among the best in the world.
 Here’s how to sign up to free state healthcare in Spain, or apply for health insurance.
-If you’re living and working in Spain you’ll likely have access to free state Spanish healthcare, paid partly by social security payments, which will be deducted from your wage. you need to get settled before to arrive in Madrid
+If you’re living and working in Spain you’ll likely have access to free state Spanish healthcare, paid partly by social security payments, which will be deducted from your wage.

 Public and private healthcare in Spain

 Around 90% of Spaniards use the public healthcare system, with some 17% signed up to some sort of private healthcare scheme.
-In total, 98% of the population is insured for Spanish healthcare.
-However, healthcare expenditure has been decreasing in recent years and waiting times can belong.
+In total, 98% of the population are insured for Spanish healthcare.
+However, healthcare expenditure has been decreasing in recent years and waiting times can be long.
 For example, the waiting time for operations in Spain has increased over the past few years, averaging 89 days in 2016.

 An expat, you are entitled to free state healthcare if you are: